-Sign up now to maximize your potential share! -If you're an adult with income under $20,000 and/or you're a parent/guardian of a child under age 18 and you have household income under $20,000, contact us at email@example.com to sign up for potential benefits at no cost.
+The sooner you sign up, the greater your potential share! -Adults and parents or guardians of a child under 18 and having household income under $20,000, please contact us at email@example.com to be enrolled for potential benefits at no cost.

-Everyone complains about inequality; now you can join the movement to sustainably reduce it: contact us today at firstname.lastname@example.org.
+Donors/volunteers: Be a 'disruptor' and join the movement to sustainably reduce economic inequality: Contact us today at firstname.lastname@example.org.

 We will have increased outreach to lower-income communities.

-Persons of color, on average, will likely receive greater benefit allocations from the E4AA Fund, as they tend to have lower income and wealth.
+Persons of color, on average, will likely receive greater benefit allocations, as they tend to have lower income and wealth.

-Down-Payment Assistance Funds: The E4AA Fund is the only US charity that will provide, and let contributors donate toward, first-home purchase down-payment assistance funds that will be distributed on a means-tested/sliding scale basis so lower-income persons will receive greater allocations.
+Down-payment Assistance Funds: The E4AA Fund is the only US nonprofit that will provide, and let donors contribute toward, first-home down-payment assistance funds that will be distributed on a means-tested/sliding-scale basis so those with lower-income receive greater allocations.

-Shares for Schools -We'll help schools and colleges create accounts for education and asset-building.
-All students in a class or school will have an equal share of accounts.
-Schools will be ranked by household income so lower-income schools receive greater allocations.
+Shares for Schools -We'll help schools and colleges create and fund accounts for both education and asset-building.
+Lower-income schools receive higher allocations.